State-by-State Childcare Tax Credit Guide

 Official site: Indiana Department of Revenue

-Search for “child and dependent care” or “dependent care expenses.”
-Then match the terminology to the federal concepts used in our Form 2441 tutorial.
+Search Indiana’s tax resources for “child and dependent care” or “dependent care expenses.”
+Then compare Indiana’s terminology with the federal concepts explained in our Form 2441 tutorial.
+This can help you tell whether the state guidance is adopting federal definitions or applying separate rules.

 Iowa